League:

 Notable Players:

-James Beadle, Billy Bodin, Cameron Brannagan, Ciaron Brown, Marcus Browne, Mark Harris, Greg Leigh, Sam Long, Josh McEachran, Marcus McGuane, Elliott Moore, Rúben Rodrigues, Fin Stevens, Jordan Thorniley.
+James Beadle, Billy Bodin, Cameron Brannagan, Ciaron Brown, Owen Dale, Tyler Goodrham, Mark Harris, Greg Leigh, Sam Long, Josh McEachran, Marcus McGuane, Elliott Moore, Josh Murphy, Rúben Rodrigues, Fin Stevens.

 With Base